mansona/simplabs-git-workshop/slides/git-workshop.md

 - these last 2 points is typically what people struggle with
   - …which is why we're doing this workshop
   - …so let's jump right into it…

 ---

+## Break?

+Notes:

+- I'm going to take a lead from you all, I have places that make sense to have breaks in this workshop but if we need more let me know.
+This is for you, and if the pacing is wrong please let me know ASAP
+- When is lunch?

+---